 There are many reasons to dive into the world of pencil calligraphy.
-First of all, pencil calligraphy offers a new way to explore lettering!
-It’s also something you can easily practice anywhere, and, if you have kids, there’s no ink to keep track of (that may or may not end up spilled on a carpet).
-Pencil calligraphy is cost-effective, challenging, and creative — and I hope that after reading this post, you’ll try it for yourself!
+First of all, this type of calligraphy offers a new way to explore lettering!
+It’s also something you can easily practice anywhere; and, if you have kids or pets, there’s no ink to keep track of (that may or may not end up spilled on a carpet).
+Pencil calligraphy is cost-effective, challenging, and creative.
+I hope that after reading this article, you’ll try it for yourself!

 How to Choose a Pencil